 B.1.
 SAM.gov (System for Award Management) Registration Instructions

 Organizations applying to this funding opportunity must have an active SAM.gov registration.
 If you have never done business with the Federal Government, you will need to register your organization at www.sam.gov.
-If you do not have a SAM.gov account, then you will create an account using Login.gov to complete your SAM.gov registration.
+If you do not have a SAM.gov account, then you will need to create an account using Login.gov to complete your SAM.gov registration.
 SAM.gov registration is FREE.
 The process for entity registrations includes obtaining a Unique Entity ID (UEI), a 12-character alphanumeric ID assigned to an entity by SAM.gov, and requires assertions, representations and certifications, and other information about your organization.
 Please review the Entity Registration Checklist for details on this process.

 If you have done business with the Federal Government previously, you can check your entity status using your government-issued UEI to determine if your registration is active.
 SAM.gov requires you to renew your registration every 365 days to keep it active.